Hopkins Family collection

 Immediate Source of Acquisition note

 This is an artificial collection made up of various donations and purchases.
 The source of all the items is not known.
 Much of the material in this collection was collected by the University Librarian and historian John C. French.
 Some material was transferred from the University's Alumni Records Office in 1972, and other items were donated to the Library because of their association with the University's founder Johns Hopkins.
-A list of the known donors, purchases, and transfers is in Appendix l.

 The ledger of Alexander Reid, donated in 2008, was a gift of Neil Seidman.
 Information about additional accruals to this collection can be found at the appropriate level of description.